What is Lean Six Sigma?

 - Elimination of unproductive actions;

 - Reducing the time of the production cycle;

 User-oriented measurements are used, aiming at continuous improvement at all levels.

-Development and implementation of processes, including administrative and service, that is so perfect that several defects per million events are measured at levels.
+Development and implementation of processes, including administration and service, that are so perfect that several defects per million events are measured at levels.

 Features of Six Sigma

 - Active participation of the top management in the "six sigma" projects;

 - Management based on analysis of facts and data;

 - Orientation at all levels in the organization to the user;